-The finding that the VKOSPI dynamics are not explained by its own underlying stock market return but by the US market return is interesting in that it provides a skeptical view of the previous literature, which carries out a single market analysis to examine the return-volatility relationship.
+The finding that the VKOSPI dynamics are not explained by its own under lying stock market return but by the US market return is interesting in that it provides a skeptical view of the previous literature, which carries out a single market analysis to examine the return-volatility relationship.
 Our finding on the relationship between the VKOSPI and the lagged S&P 500 return is consistent with an asymmetric volatility response, which indicates that the stock market return negatively affects the volatility level (Bekaert and Wu, 2000; Wu, 2001; Han, Guo, Ryu and Webb, 2012; Lee and Ryu, 2013).
 Based on the adjusted R^2 values and the significance of the estimated coefficients, we can conclude that the HAR-X model incorporating both the US stock market return and the implied volatility exhibits the best in-sample fitting performance and has the most explanatory power of all other macroeconomic variables in describing the VKOSPI dynamics (see M6).
 On the other hand, the stock market returns lose explanatory power when replaced by the Korean stock market return, and the adjusted R^2 values of the model including the Korean stock market return decreases (see M7).
-One potential reason for this finding can be linked to the market opening hours for the US and Korea; the information from the Korean stock market on day t is dominated by that from the US stock market on day t - 1.7 Another possible reason is based on the "risk appetite" explanation.
-Considering that the VKOSPI is a fear gauge measure and that Korea is an open economy, which is sensitive to overseas market shocks, the risk appetite of investors may not be fully explained by domestic market variables but by global market indicators such as the S&P 500 spot return and the VIX (Pan and Singleton, 2008; Longstaff, Pan, Pedersen; and Singleton, 2011).
+One potential reason for this finding can be linked to the market opening hours for the US and Korea; the information from the Korean stock market on day t is dominated by that from the US stock market on day t-1.7 Another possible reason is based on the "risk appetite" explanation.
+Considering that the VKOSPI is a fear gauge measure and that Korea is an open economy, which is sensitive to overseas market shocks, the risk appetite of investors may not be fully explained by domestic market variables but by global market indicators such as the S&P 500 spot return and the VIX (Pan and Singleton, 2008; Longstaff et al., 2011).

 Considering that the recent global financial crisis is a major global financial event, which is likely to have influenced the VKOSPI dynamics and its relationship with other macro-finance variables, we carry out an additional subsample analysis.8 We divide our sample period into three subsample periods, which are the precrisis (2004-2006), crisis (2007-2009), and postcrisis (2010-2013) periods.
 Table 4 shows the in-sample model fitness for each subsample.
 In M6, the coefficient for the US stock market return is estimated to be significant for all three subsample periods, and its estimates are -1.522, -0.906, and -2.162 for the precrisis, crisis, and postcrisis periods, respectively.
 Its absolute value is the highest for the postcrisis period, while it is the lowest for the crisis period.
-Importantly, M6 exhibits the best explanatory power for all subsamples, and our finding that the VKOSPI dynamics are significantly explained by global market shocks remains intact.

 7 The US market is open overnight in Korean time.
 We focus on the leading emerging market where the US market plays a dominant role in its price discovery and information spillover process during the overnight period.
 Our analysis is based on the dataset of intercontinental markets where the operating hours do not overlap.
-We match the day t sample of the Korean market and the day t-1 sample of the US market.
+We match the day t sample of the Korean market and the day t - 1sample of the US market.
 We exclude the holidays and use the interpolation method to process the dataset.
-For more information on the opening and closing times of the US and Korean markets and a discussion on the effects of these differences in trading hours, refer to Kim and Ryu (2015a), Kim, Ryu, and Seo (2015), and Han, Hwang, and Ryu (2015).
+For more information on the opening and closing times of the US and Korean markets and a discussion on the effects of these differences in trading hours, refer to Kim and Ryu (2015a), Kim et al. (2015), and Han et al. (2015).